encode/httpcore/docs/proxies.md

 ## SOCKS proxy support

-The `httpcore` package also supports proxies using the SOCKS protocol.
+The `httpcore` package also supports proxies using the SOCKS5 protocol.

 Make sure to install the optional dependancy using `pip install httpcore[socks]`.